Dooders/Dooders/README.md

 ### Research Objective

-I aim to research and experiment with intelligent agents to understand how they develop agency, how it can be measured, and how it can be optimized in a complex and dynamic simulation environment.
+Ultimately, I want to better understand how an agent develops agency, how it can be measured, and how it can be optimized in a complex and dynamic simulation environment.

 ### Approach